 Meanwhile cook onion and garlic in a little oil over a gentle heat until tender.

-Allow to cool a little before mixing ini the eggs, dill, mint, feta and parmesan Season with freshly ground black pepper – add salt if your feta is very mild but otherwise it should be salty enough.
+Allow to cool a little before mixing ini the eggs, dill, mint, lemon zest, feta and parmesan Season with freshly ground black pepper – add salt if your feta is very mild but otherwise it should be salty enough.

 Place 4 sheets of filo on a bench and brush butter between each layer.
 Cut in half lengthways.
 Starting at a narrow end spoon mixture onto the filo towards a corner.
 You will be using about one sixth of the mixture.
 Fold the corner with the filling on it diagonally over to form a triangle.
 Continue to fold in this way retaining the triangle shape.

 Continue with remaining pastry and filling.